-After a couple months of COVID-19, it was clear that I wasn’t going to be traveling for a while.
+When the pandemic first began, it became clear that I wasn’t going to be traveling for a while.
 Like everyone in the travel industry, I got hit hard financially, so in an effort to stop the bleeding, I cut costs … and quick.
 One of the travel-related ways I did this was by downgrading my Citi / AAdvantage Platinum Select World Elite Mastercard, since it costs $450 a year and the perks aren’t that great unless you’re traveling.
 I also canceled my CLEAR membership.
-BTW: If you use my affiliate code, we each get two months free of CLEAR.
+RELATED: 10 Airport Security Hacks Every Traveler Needs to Know

 With leisure travel back in full swing in the USA and TSA checkpoints understaffed, the way to beat the crowds, long waits and stress is by having CLEAR.
 It costs $179 a year but there are some secret ways to get it cheaper, besides being an uber-elite frequent flier on Delta or United.
 I wish American Airlines had a partnership with them, too.